Dr Maggie Lucy Kalev

 MBChB, PhD, FRCPA

 I am a medical academic trained in New Zealand (since 1995), South Africa (1991-1994) and Poland (prior to 1991).
-My medical specialty is in Laboratory Haematology with a Fellowship of the Royal College of Pathologists of Australasia gained in 2000.
-I first joined the University of Auckland (UoA) in 1999 when I undertook a PhD into the mechanisms of leukaemogenesis, completing it in 2003.
+My medical specialisation is in laboratory haematology with a Fellowship of the Royal College of Pathologists of Australasia gained in 2000.
+I first joined the University of Auckland in 1999 when I undertook a PhD into the mechanisms of leukaemogenesis, completing it in 2003.
 I then continued in a post-doctoral position until 2008 learning genetic modification and gene therapy approaches.
 In 2009, I was appointed to a position of Senior Lecturer in Cancer Biology and returned to haematological science.
-My current UoA position includes 0.2 FTE as Consultant Haematologist at LabPlus, Auckland District Health Board, where my expertise is in haematological cancer diagnosis.
-Since my appointment at the UoA in 2009, I have established and now lead an independent research group that focuses on blood and cancer biology.
+My current University position includes 0.2 FTE as a Consultant Haematopathologist at Auckland City Hospital, where my expertise is in blood cancer diagnosis.
+Since my appointment at the University of Auckland in 2009, I have established and now lead an independent research group that focuses on blood and cancer biology.

 - 2003 PhD in Molecular Medicine, University of Auckland

 - 2000 FRCPA in Haematology, Royal College of Pathologists of Australasia